-The Company is involved in various claims and litigation matters that arise in the ordinary course of the business.
+Acxiom is involved in various claims and litigation matters that arise in the ordinary course of the business.
 None of these, however, are believed to be material in their nature or scope, except as follows:

 April Bell v.
 Acxiom Corporation (U.S. District Court, E.D.
 Arkansas, 4-06-CV-0485).
-This putative class action lawsuit case was filed April 17, 2006.
-It alleges that Acxiom had a duty to notify consumers of security breach incidents that occurred in 2003.
-Among other things, the complaint seeks an order requiring Acxiom to notify all class members in writing of the times their private information was breached, how it was breached, by whom, and what action Acxiom has taken to prevent further breaches of security.
-The plaintiff also seeks an order requiring Acxiom to remove the class members' private information from its computer systems and enjoining Acxiom from obtaining such private information from the class in the future.
-The complaint also seeks compensatory and punitive damages, and attorneys' fees.
-To date, a class has not been certified.
-We believe the case is without merit and we intend to defend the case vigorously.
-A motion to dismiss the complaint for failure to state a claim for which relief can be granted has been filed and is currently pending.
+This putative class action lawsuit was filed April 17, 2006.
+It alleged that Acxiom had a duty to notify consumers of security breach incidents that occurred in 2003.
+Among other things, the complaint sought an order requiring Acxiom to notify all class members in writing of the times their private information was breached, how it was breached, by whom, and what action Acxiom had taken to prevent further breaches of security.
+The plaintiff also sought an order requiring Acxiom to remove the class members' private information from its computer systems and enjoining Acxiom from obtaining such private information from the class in the future.
+The complaint also sought compensatory and punitive damages, and attorneys' fees.
+On October 2, 2006, the court granted Acxiom's motion to dismiss the lawsuit, holding that the plaintiff did not have standing to bring the case.

 Indiana State District Council of Laborers and HOD Carriers Pension Fund v.
 Charles Morgan, et al. (Pulaski County, Arkansas, Circuit Court, CV-05-8498).
-This case was filed June 23, 2005 against Charles Morgan and members of the Acxiom Board of Directors alleging that the board breached its fiduciary duty to the Company and its shareholders by failing to consider in good faith two acquisition proposals made by ValueAct Capital, in an attempt to entrench themselves as managers and directors of Acxiom.
-Among other things, the plaintiff seeks an order compelling the board to consider ValueAct's offer in good faith and an award of attorneys' fees.
-The defendants believe the case is without merit and have moved to dismiss the case.
+This suit was filed June 23, 2005 against Charles Morgan and members of the Acxiom Board of Directors alleging that the board breached its fiduciary duty to Acxiom and its shareholders by failing to consider in good faith two acquisition proposals made by ValueAct Capital, in an attempt to entrench themselves as managers and directors of Acxiom.
+Among other things, the plaintiff sought an order compelling the board to consider ValueAct's offer in good faith and an award of attorneys' fees.
+Acxiom's August 2006 settlement of a proxy contest with ValueAct obviated the relief sought by the plaintiffs, and on September 11, 2006, the court dismissed the case.

 Linda Brooks and Richard Fresco v.
 Auto Data Direct, Inc., et al., (U.S. District Court, S.D.
 Florida, 03-61063).
 This putative class action lawsuit, removed to federal court in May 2003, was filed against Acxiom and several other information providers.
 The plaintiffs allege that the defendants obtained and used drivers license data in violation of the federal Drivers Privacy Protection Act.
 Among other things, the plaintiffs seek injunctive relief, statutory damages, and attorneys' fees.
 To date, a class has not been certified.
-No significant judicial action has been taken on the case until recently, when the court ordered the parties to submit to mediation, which has been in progress.
-If a settlement in an amount acceptable to Acxiom cannot be reached, we will continue to defend the case vigorously.
-We believe that we have acted in conformity with all applicable laws.
+Acxiom will defend the case vigorously in that it believes it has acted in conformity with the applicable law.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds

-- (a) Not Applicable

-- (b) Not Applicable
+- (a) Not Applicable - (b) Not Applicable

-- (c) The table below provides information regarding purchases by Acxiom of its Common Stock during the periods indicated.
+(c) The tables below provide information regarding purchases by Acxiom of its Common Stock during the periods indicated.